 Terms of Reference

-The Ethical and Spiritual Development Panel aims to encourage the development of the ethical and spiritual dimensions of daily life in the IT industry.
+The Ethical and Spiritual Panel aims to encourage the development of the ethical and spiritual dimensions of daily life in the IT industry.
 The Panel’s multi-faith activities address a wide range of ethical and spiritual issues that are relevant to IT businesses, their customers and employees by:

-The ESDP includes members from any faith community, and conducts its business in an inclusive and tolerant way.
+The ESP includes members from any faith community, and conducts its business in an inclusive and tolerant way.
 It offers the opportunity for members to work together in a mutually supportive manner, sharing ideas, experiences and approaches to living that are true to the highest ethical and spiritual principles.

 We are committed to providing a range of informal events for WCIT members.
 We are looking for new and active members to join the panel.